grdiv/some-stars/README.md

 *   [Michelle-NYX/DreamNet](https://github.com/Michelle-NYX/DreamNet) - CS230 Project: In this project, we investigate and evaluate the performance of the state-of-the-art model for instance segmentation, Mask R-CNN, on the newly-released Mapillary dataset, whose images focus specifically on driving scenes.
 We transfer the learning results from the pre-trained weights, fine tune the final layers for Mapillary Datasets.
 The result shows a significant improvement in precision measurements from the baseline, and achieves at a surpassing performance than benchmarks.

 *   [patrick-llgc/Learning-Deep-Learning](https://github.com/patrick-llgc/Learning-Deep-Learning) - Paper reading notes on Deep Learning and Machine Learning

+*   [AnshMittal1811/MachineLearning-AI](https://github.com/AnshMittal1811/MachineLearning-AI) - This repository contains all the work that I regularly did and studied from Medium blogs, several research papers, and other Repos (related/unrelated to the research papers).

 *   [zylo117/Yet-Another-EfficientDet-Pytorch](https://github.com/zylo117/Yet-Another-EfficientDet-Pytorch) - The pytorch re-implement of the official efficientdet with SOTA performance in real time and pretrained weights.